stefanhans/golang-contexting/README.md

 ![Routing](images/network.png)
 Contextinformation Routing (CIR) takes place in an overlay network built normally on top of the TCP/IP layer.
-It is organized basically by using CIC-Content as index.
-It is oriented towards known concepts of network routing, peer-to-peer and others network principles and B-tree like datastructures.
+It is organized basically by using CIC-Content as an index.
+It is oriented towards known concepts of network routing, peer-to-peer and others network principles and B-tree like data structures.

-Additionally it is committing to the four properties of reactive systems as described in the [Reactive Manifesto](http://www.reactivemanifesto.org/):
+Additionally, it is committing to the four properties of reactive systems as described in the [Reactive Manifesto](http://www.reactivemanifesto.org/):

 ![Reactive Manifesto](http://www.reactivemanifesto.org/images/reactive-traits.svg)